What is the Teralytic probe?

 How quickly can I see my data after installation?

-The probe will calibrate for 24 hours, then it will send real-time analytics to your dashboard every 15 minutes.
+The probe will calibrate for 24 to 48 hours, then it will send real-time analytics to your dashboard every 15 minutes.

 What kinds of data does the probe collect?